Thaer-Maddah/bash-scripts/README.md

 ## GPLv2
 This is some bash scripts:
 * manviewr: Browse man pages on PDF format
-* cout: Add numbers in bash
+* count: Add numbers in bash